Exemption based on VAT

 Exchanges in France

-As a professional who falls under the franchise on a french basis, the company must invoice its services or sales made in France without VAT, in other words excluding tax (HT).
+As a professional who falls under the franchise on a French basis, the company must invoice its services or sales made in France without VAT, in other words excluding tax (HT).

 The mention VAT not applicable - Article 293 B of CGI: titleContent must appear on every invoice or bill of fees.
 If this statement is not indicated, the company is liable to a tax adjustment for non-compliance with the administrative formality in the event of a tax inspection.

 On the other hand, it cannot deduct VAT from its purchases (goods or services) made in the course of its professional activity.
-To be able deduct VAT on its professional purchases, the company must opt for the actual VAT system.
+To be able deduct VAT on its professional purchases, the company must opt for the actual VAT regime.

 Trade in the European Union